dataod/express-session-auth-tutorial-final/README.md

 # This is a final version of the Express server side for React Auth tutorial

-This project is ment to run in tandem with [React client side auth tutorial](https://github.com/dataod/react-auth-tutorial-final).
+This project is meant to run in tandem with [React client side auth tutorial](https://github.com/dataod/react-auth-tutorial-final).

 ## Prerequisites